EdgeJay/investment-plan-projection-app/README.md

 1. `touch .env && echo "NODE_PORT=4000" > ./.env`
 2. `yarn install`

+As this repository is managed via Lerna, and uses Yarn workspaces, running `yarn install` will also help to bootstrap all packages stored under `packages/*` and install all required node modules under the root folder.

 ### Without Docker

+IMPORTANT: If you wish to run the apps without Docker, you must have an instance of `redis` running at localhost:6379.

 1. `cd packages/server`
 2. `yarn run dev`